-For the UK to meet carbon reduction targets and achieve clean growth ambitions, the transformation of the energy system needs to consider the integration the physical, digital and market systems.
+For the UK to meet carbon reduction targets and achieve clean growth ambitions, the transformation of the energy system needs to consider the integration of the physical, digital and market systems.

 Energy Systems Catapult is working with government, regulators, academics and industry using Dynamic Energy System Simulation capabilities to analyse the behaviour of future energy system options through simulation.
 This enables dynamic assessments to be carried out on system design choices and technologies, business models and information technology solutions, enabling design changes to be made quicker and cheaper than through real-world trials.